-During the proceeding years, I resembled the paparazzi, taking photos of their every move trying to document as much of their early years as possible.
-Once they got to the age that my quest of life documentation via photos proved to be a nuisance, the Canon Rebel found its new home atop a shelf in my closet where it remained.
+During the proceeding years, I resembled the paparazzi, taking photos of my kids every move trying to document as much of their early years as possible.
+Once they got to the age that my quest of life documentation proved to be a nuisance, the Canon Rebel found its new home atop a shelf in my closet where it remained indefinitely.
 It wasn't until a family vacation 8 years later in Washington D.C. that my passion for photography was reignited.
 I wish I had a super poetic or inspirational story as to how this occurred, but honestly, as I walked throughout the monuments and museums of D.C.
 I took notice of all the different camera equipment and accessories my fellow tourists possessed.
 I started to ponder how far camera technology had come over the years.
 When I returned home from this trip I began casually looking online as to the specs that some of the best cameras were shipping with these days..just out of curiosity.

-I began working as a freelance photographer in 2016 creating outdoor photography content for local brands and in 2018 joined the Visual Wilderness Team with some of the best landscape photographers in the whole wide world:) Much of my YouTube video work has been featured in publications such as PetaPixel, Fstoppers and ShutterBug Magazine.
+I began working as a freelance photographer in 2016 creating outdoor photography content for local brands and in 2018 joined the Visual Wilderness Team with some of the best landscape photographers in the world.
+Much of my YouTube content has been featured in publications such as PetaPixel, Fstoppers and ShutterBug Magazine.

 Landscape Photography Workshops

 Social Media Content Creation

 Photo Editing & POST PROCESSING Education